bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.11.0 [Beta] (New feature: activate or deactivate points to customize autonomosuly operating trains / chosen routes)
+    - Points can now be marked as active or inactive
+        - Inactive points will never be chosen within paths in autonomous operation
+        - Locomotives on inactive stations will now be greyed out in the semi-autonomous operation UI
+        - Added corresponding `active` JSON key within `points`
+        - Added corresponding option to the right-click menu in the graph UI
+    - Reverted behavior from v1.10.0 where all reversing stations were automatically treated as inactive

 * v1.10.11 [10/15/23]
     - New graph nodes are now created near the cursor instead of the lower-left corner of the window
     - Double-clicking a station node is now a shortcut to opening the locomotive assignment window